Verbozeteam/arduino/README.md

 Arduino controller code

+# Uploading the code to an Arduino
+Run `./upload.sh <board>` where board is any implemented board (such as "mega2560").

+# Running the emulator
+The emulator requires [shammam](https://github.com/Hasan-Jawaheri/shammam) to be installed.
+To launch the emulator go to the `emulation` directory and run `./run_emulator.sh <board>` where board is any implemented board (such as "mega2560").

+PLEASE FIX ME: The script currently requires the shammam repository to be cloned in the same directory as this repository.

 # Communication Protocol
 All communication happens by sending messages in the following format: `[code (1 byte)][message length N (1 byte)][message (N bytes)]`.
 Message codes are the following: